About Kabuki syndrome

-- distinctive facial features like a flattened nose, long eyelids, wide-apart eyes, arched and often interrupted eyebrows, and prominent low-set ears
+- distinctive facial features like a flattened nose, long eyelids, wide-apart eyes, arched and often interrupted eyebrows, a small mouth or jaw, and prominent, low-set ears

 - short fingers and prominent finger pads

-- skeletal abnormalities like a curved spine (scoliosis) and loose joints
+- skeletal abnormalities like scoliosis and very flexible joints

 Most children with Kabuki syndrome have mild to moderate intellectual disability.

-Children with Kabuki syndrome who have normal intelligence can have problems with fine motor skills, speech skills and memory.
+Children with Kabuki syndrome who have typical intelligence can have problems with fine motor skills, speech skills and memory.